jschulberg/Federalist-Papers-NLP/Code/EDA.md

 import nltk
 import seaborn as sns
-import matplotlib.pyplot as plt
+import matplotlib.pyplot as plt import os

 ### NLTK Download
 # Note: To download nltk products, you need to run the nltk downloader.
 If you
 # just want to run this quickly, uncomment the following line and run:
 # nltk.download('popular')

-# Note that I created a Spyder prjoect in my federalist-papers-nlp folder so I
+# Note that we need to go back one folder to the parent directory so that we can actually access the Data/ folder
-# can just reference the "Data" folder without all the stuff that comes before it.
+parent_dir = os.path.realpath('..')
-fed_papers = pd.read_csv("Data/full_fedpapers.csv")
+fed_papers = pd.read_csv(parent_dir + "/Data/full_fedpapers.csv")

 print(fed_papers.head())